haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

 introduced subtle footguns: all code that depend on the `Field` data type now has to deal with with `Comment`s.

-With help from Andrea, we changed the design to maintain the original definition of `Field ann`, while instantiating `ann` differently.
+With help from [Andrea Bedini](https://github.com/andreabedini), we changed the design to maintain the original definition of `Field ann`, while instantiating `ann` differently.
 Previously this type variable was `Position`; by changing it to `([ByteString], Position)`, we were able to store comments without polluting all usages of `Field ann` with the `Comment` constructor!
 Concretely we decided to give this pattern a type to disallow uses of `Data.Bifunctor.first` and